05.08.25

 3. Toxins and poisons

-Ingesting toxic substances—such as certain human foods (chocolate, grapes, onions), household chemicals, or poisonous plants—can irritate the digestive tract and damage internal organs.
-Even small amounts can be dangerous, making quick veterinary intervention essential.
+Ingesting toxic substances—such as certain human foods (chocolate, grapes, onions), household chemicals, or poisonous plants—can irritate the digestive tract and even damage internal organs.
+Just a small amount can be dangerous, so quick veterinary intervention is essential.

 4. Food allergies or intolerances

 Some dogs develop sensitivity to specific ingredients, such as certain proteins or grains.
-These intolerances can cause chronic or recurring gastroenteritis, often accompanied by itchy skin, flatulence, or inconsistent bowel movements.
-Identifying and removing the trigger ingredient is key to management.
+These intolerances can cause chronic or recurring gastroenteritis, often accompanied by itchy skin, flatulence, or irregular bowel movements.

 5. Stress and anxiety

-Emotional stress—caused by changes in routine, travel, boarding, or new pets in the home—can affect the digestive system.
-This “stress colitis” can lead to mild, temporary bouts of diarrhoea and is common in otherwise healthy dogs.
+We’ve all heard of the gut-brain connection, and stress, whether caused by changes in routine, travel, boarding, or new pets in the home, can affect the digestive system.
+Just as it does in humans, this “stress colitis” can lead to mild, temporary bouts of diarrhoea in otherwise healthy dogs.

 6. Underlying medical conditions

-Chronic gastroenteritis can also stem from conditions such as inflammatory bowel disease (IBD), pancreatitis, liver disease, or kidney problems.
-These require thorough diagnosis and ongoing management rather than short‑term treatment.
+Chronic conditions such as inflammatory bowel disease (IBD), pancreatitis, liver disease, or kidney problems may present as ongoing or recurring tummy troubles.

 Gastroenteritis in dogs, dog health, dog care Bow Wow Meow Pet Insurance

-To confirm gastroenteritis and rule out other underlying conditions, your vet may conduct a variety of diagnostic tests, including:
+You can’t tell for sure, but your vet can.
+They may conduct a variety of diagnostic tests, including:

 Because gastroenteritis can be caused by many different factors, your vet will start with a physical examination, which may include checking hydration, abdominal pain, temperature, and overall condition.

-The vet will also take a detailed history of your dog’s recent diet, environment, and symptoms.
+Prepare to chat about what they last ate, recent changes, and any odd symptoms.
 This helps identify potential triggers, such as sudden dietary or environmental changes, scavenging, or toxin exposure.

 Dog health, dog care, Bow Wow Meow Pet Insurance